xlucn/cpass/Readme.md

 # cpass: another console UI for pass

-**!DISCLAIMER!**: Before the version 1.0.0, I do not guarantee that this program will run mostly as intended (doesn't mean 1.0.0 will be perfect, either).
+**!DISCLAIMER!**: This is still WIP.
+Before the version 1.0.0, I do not guarantee that this program will run mostly as intended (doesn't mean 1.0.0 will be perfect, either).
-**Version 1.0.0 might break some of the backward compatibility**, but I will do my best not to break the data.
+**Version 1.0.0 might break some of the backward compatibility**.

 It is recommended to back up your passwords or use git (by `pass git init`) to manage the password store.
-On my side, I only use `pass` commands to interact with the password store to minimize any possible damages.

 ---